RyanDaDeng/laravel-google-recaptcha-v3/README.md

 ## Sample Use Case

-Register your action in config:
+Register your action in config, also enable score and set up your own site key and secret key:
 ``` php
     'setting' => [
         [